Kaltinėnai: History

 Kaltinėnai inhabitants were very active in the 1905 Russian Revolution and the town also remained volost centre after the declaration of the Lithuania Independence Act in 1918.
 The town grew from 660 inhabitants in 1923 to 800 in 1939.
 Various shops were open in the town during that period, and there was a very active cultural life.

 The German Occupation reached Kaltinėnai in June 1941.
 German soldiers and Lithuanians transferred all Jewish men aged 15 and older, along with those from nearby towns, to the Heydekrug (Silute) work camp.
 All the Jewish men of Kaltinėnai were killed before troops arrived to liberate the region—one group of weak and elderly men in August 1941, another group in October and November, about 100 men in 1943 when they were transferred from Heydekrug to Auschwitz, some in a Warsaw typhus epidemic after Auschwitz, and the rest in Dachau in 1944.
-The Jewish women and children were made to do agricultural work, then in September 1941 they were shot en masse in Tūbinės forest about seven kilometres (7 km) from Kaltinėnai and buried in mass graves that eventually held 1200 people.
+The Jewish women and children were made to do agricultural work by the non-Jewish locals, who then in September 1941 shot them en masse in Tūbinės forest about seven kilometres (7 km) from Kaltinėnai and buried them in mass graves that eventually held 1200 people.

 A Lithuanian Underground Representatives’ Congress gathered in Kaltinėnai on 5 September 1944.
 Its goal was to unite all patriotic organisations into one central resistance group.
 Although seven representatives were caught in an accident caused by Soviet reconnaissance, and German occupation authorities also sent their representative to the Congress, the Congress was nonetheless very important because the Lithuanian Army for Freedom came out of it as the main organiser of resistance.

 On 7 October 1944 Kaltinėnai was occupied by the soviet army and the second Soviet Occupation began.
 Although this was one of the most difficult times in Lithuanian history, Kaltinėnai retained considerable significance as the centre of the precinct, kolkhoz and parish.
 The population declined sharply after World War II, but it began to climb again some years later.

 Since Lithuania gained independence in 1990, Kaltinėnai has continued to honour its traditions.
 The town remains the centre of the eldership, which contains 74 settlements.